top of page

 MATT'S JOURNEY

-Ward’s story as a recording artist and songwriter have been crafted through life experiences and an ongoing thirst for exploring the adventure and truth behind the road, the heart and country.
-Matt is very much inspired by the Australian landscape, and has demonstrated his commitment to give back to its people through music and philanthropy.
+Ward’s story as a recording artist and songwriter has been crafted through life experiences and an ongoing thirst for exploring the adventure and truth behind the road, the heart and country.
+Matt remains deeply inspired by the Australian landscape, and continues to reflect its people, places and spirit through his music.

-He first started connecting with communities and capturing stories working in his family’s 120-year-old shoe store in the historic community of Norwood.
-After earning a qualification in environmental science, Ward spent more than two decades working in remote parts of South Australia with indigenous and regional communities in wildlife management, threatened species recovery and sustainable agriculture.
+He first started connecting with communities and capturing stories while working in his family’s 120-year-old shoe store in the historic community of Norwood.
+After earning a qualification in environmental science, Ward spent more than two decades working across remote South Australia with Indigenous and regional communities in wildlife management, threatened species recovery and sustainable agriculture.

-Drawing upon these experiences, along with extensive stints in North America immersing himself in the roots of country music, Ward has cleverly weaved his own personal experiences, values and community ties into his art.
+Drawing upon these experiences — along with extensive stints in North America immersing himself in the roots of country music — Ward has woven his values, lived experience and sense of place into a sound that feels unmistakably his own.

-In 2019, in his quest for continued musical growth, Ward began working with award-winning producer, Matt Fell.
-They released Ward’s debut album ‘Heartland’, a concept album inspired by the experiences of Australian landholders during the devastating Millennium drought.
-With its rich stories and impeccable production, the album was a breakthrough moment for Ward as it scaled to #1 on ARIA charts for an Australian country album.
-This was echoed by Rhythms Magazine that described Ward’s songwriting and performances as “world class”.
-The single ‘Better Man’ was used to raise awareness about mental health and also raised funds for the Black Dog Institute.
+In 2019, Ward began working with award-winning producer Matt Fell, releasing his debut album Heartland, a concept album inspired by Australian landholders during the Millennium drought.
+The album reached #1 on the ARIA Australian Country Album Chart and was described by Rhythms Magazine as “world class.”
+The single ‘Better Man’ was used to raise awareness for mental health, raising funds for the Black Dog Institute.

 bottom of page